Enemies of God ∙

-In 2 Corinthians 2:14, Paul pictures us as a previously defeated enemies, enemies of the Father, being led in triumph.
-He is talking about each and every one of the children of the King.
+In 2 Corinthians 2:14, Paul pictures us as previously defeated enemies, enemies of the Father, being led in triumph.
+He is talking about each child of the King.
 Our sinful natures made us prisoners of sin.
 Perhaps we were totally unaware that we were already hopeless captives and slaves to our sinful ways and passions, and the resulting sin and death.
-Through the Lord Jesus Christ we have been set free from this dreadful slavery.
+Through the Lord Jesus Christ, we have been set free from this dreadful slavery.

 Our sinful proclivities have been conquered through the cross and the death of the Lord Jesus Christ.
 We no longer have to live in the prison of torment and guilt as slaves to our former slave master, the enemy of our souls.
 We have been emancipated and turned loose to live as free and forgiven children of our Father, the living God.